 Reverse the mathematical sign of the amount in column 3 and enter your correction in column 4.

 Column 4 (tax correction)

 See section 9 of Pub.
 51 (Circular A) for more information about administrative errors.
-The same rules that apply to withheld federal income taxes also apply to advance earned income credit (EIC) payments made to employees.
+The same rules that apply to withheld federal income taxes also apply to advance (EIC) payments made to employees.